Homeowner shoots teen burglary suspect in west Harris County

 The Harris County Sheriff's Office says there has been a recent spike in vehicle and garage burglaries, so neighbors are watching their homes closely.

+"I am putting a gun in my dresser tonight.
+I think that, if that is what it is going to take, I am not going to let somebody come in and take my life or my stuff or my family.
+That's not going to happen," said neighbor Bob Vogt.

+The homeowner who pulled the trigger declined to speak on camera.
 The case will be referred to the district attorney's office.

 Follow Jeff Ehling on Facebook and Twitter.